Zaqhwan Zaidi

 Zaqhwan Zaidi (born 20 July 1995, in Selangor) is a Malaysian motorcycle racer.
-He currently rides in the MFJ All Japan Road Race JSB1000 Championship, aboard a Honda CBR1000RR and the Asia Road Race SS600 Championship, aboard a Honda CBR600RR.
+He has ridden in the MFJ All Japan Road Race JSB1000 Championship, aboard a Honda CBR1000RR and the Asia Road Race SS600 Championship, aboard a Honda CBR600RR.
 He was the 2014 and 2016 champion in the SS600 class of the Asia Road Racing Championship.

+Zaidi won the Asia Superbike Championship title in his first year of competing in 2022.
+At the Asia Road Racing Championship in 2025, Zaidi took a double podium spot in the opening round.